I spent some time on the Mercurial adapter. I made two changes that I purpose to you :

 By the way, a fallback as suggested is probably safe.

-#6 Updated by Pierre Paysant-Le Roux almost 10 years ago
+#6 Updated by Pierre Paysant-Le Roux about 10 years ago

 - File patch-redmine-mercurial.patch added